 January 4 – 12, 2018

 This January you will have the opportunity for in-person or over-the-phone advising to help you plan your spring schedule.
 To schedule an appointment, please call 240-895-4388 before January 11.

 Registering for Classes

 Move-in day marks the beginning of your orientation to St. Mary’s College.
-You may move in to your residence hall at 8 am and continue until 3 pm.
+You may begin moving into your residence hall at 10 a.m. and continue until 1 p.m.
 Check-in will occur in the lobby of your assigned residence hall.
 Waring Commons and Lewis Quad check-in will occur in the staff offices of those buildings.
-Townhouse checkin will take place in the Lewis Quad office.
-Residence hall coordinators, resident assistants, and orientation leaders will be on hand to assist you with moving your belongings and guiding you through your settling-in process.
+Townhouse check-in will take place in the Lewis Quad staff office.
+Residence hall coordinators, resident assistants and orientation team members will be on hand to assist you with moving your belongings and guiding you through your settling-in process.

 Staying connected to your professors, classmates, family and friends is important.
-Most students bring their own personal computer or laptop to campus, though several computers are available for use in the College library and in computer labs.
+Most students bring their own personal computer or laptop to campus, though computers are available for use in the library and in computer labs across campus.
 Each student living on campus is provided with Internet access through our residential network.
 Wireless access to the Internet is available in all academic and residential buildings, in the library, and at the Campus Center.
-College email and Web Portal accounts will be available for your use prior to your arrival on campus.
+College email and Portal accounts will be available typically within two business days, after your commitment deposit has been processed.

 Transfer students will take CORE 301, a 4-credit course designed for students transitioning to our community as sophomores or above, in their first semester.
 First-year students (those entering the College with less than 24 credits) will take CORE 101 in their first semester.